David Bowie Narrates Prokofiev's Peter and the Wolf: Release history

 David Bowie Narrates Prokofiev's Peter and the Wolf was released on 2 May 1978 on the RCA Red Seal label.
 The Bowie-narrated Peter and the Wolf appeared on side A, and a music-only recording of the English composer Benjamin Britten's Young Person's Guide to the Orchestra (1945) appeared on side B, recorded by the Philadelphia Orchestra in late March 1974.
 Another musical drama, it uses symphonic orchestration to guide the story.
 Promotional material for the LP used the tagline: "What happens when a world-famous maestro teams up with a pop-rock dynamo?"

 The album peaked at number 136 on the US Billboard Top LPs & Tape chart on 9 June and remained on the chart for eight weeks.
 At the 21st Annual Grammy Awards in 1979, Peter and the Wolf was nominated for Best Recording for Children, losing the award to The Muppet Show, the first soundtrack album to the television show of the same name.

 The original 1978 US LP was pressed on green vinyl and included liner notes written by Mary Campbell.
 The album was also issued on 8-track and was later reissued on Compact disc and MP3.

 Peter and the Wolf has been reissued several times on CD with varying extra tracks and alternate album artwork; the original 1985 CD issue featured the same tracks and cover art as the 1978 LP.
 The 1992 US CD release depicted a wolf wearing a mask of Bowie's face.
 This release also included an additional recording of Pyotr Ilyich Tchaikovsky's The Nutcracker Suite again, performed by the Philadelphia Orchestra, conducted by Ormandy.
-The 1994 reissue replaced the Nutctacker Suite with an Ormandy/Philadelphia Orchestra recording of Camille Saint-Saëns's The Carnival of the Animals.
+The 1994 reissue replaced the Nutcracker Suite with an Ormandy/Philadelphia Orchestra recording of Camille Saint-Saëns's The Carnival of the Animals.
 Another reissue of the original LP by RCA/Music On Vinyl followed on 23 October 2014.